onchain/onchain-ruby/docs/AddressAPIApi.md

 # **get_balance**
-> Balance get_balance(coin, address)
+> Balance get_balance(coin, address, opts)

 Get Balance

-Returns the satoshi balance, usd balance and user viewable balance for an address
+Returns the satoshi balance, usd balance and user viewable balance for an address.
+For ERC20 tokens you need to pass in the contract ID and the number of decimal places.

 ### Example
 ```ruby